ViliamVadocz/Hivemind/README.md

 ## Quick test

 Clone this repository and run `runner.py`.
-It should run a Python Hivemind vs a Rust Hivemind.
+It should run a match with a Python Hivemind versus a Rust Hivemind.
 The bots will just spin in circles, but you should see `Running!` and `I am alive!
 Team: #` in the console.

 ## Help